tgbugs/protc/README.md

 Where does data come from?

+##
+Measurement the sole
+arbiter of truth in
+this and all worlds.

+To measure is to see.
+To see all that was not measured is to know.
+(unfortunately this part has to be left to the information system)

 ## Description
 Protc (prot see, pro tik, who cares) is a formal language for specifying protocols,